Shirley Baker: Life and work

 Baker started working as an industrial photographer for fabric manufacturers Courtaulds before working as freelance, as a photographer for other businesses and as a writer and photographer on various magazines, books and newspapers, including The Guardian.

 In 1960 she began work as a lecturer at the Salford College of Art.
 Whilst there, for the next fifteen years, she made candid, unposed, spontaneous photographs of people living in the area in Salford and Manchester during a time of massive slum clearance.
 She has said she was influenced by the work of Henri Cartier-Bresson, Robert Frank and Garry Winogrand.
 She also worked as a lecturer at Manchester Polytechnic.
 She also joined the Royal Photographic Society in 1960 remaining a member for several years.

 Baker had two books of her photographs published during her lifetime.
 Street Photographs: Manchester and Salford (1989) contains her photographs of people in Salford and Manchester in the 1960s and early 1970s.
 In the late 1990s she was commissioned by The Lowry to revisit the same places.
 The Lowry held an exhibition of her work and published a book, Streets and Spaces: Urban Photography – Salford and Manchester – 1960s–2000 (2000), with her older photographs juxtaposed against her new photographs, showing people in different periods, in a radically altered urban landscape, yet involved in similar activities.

 In the 1980s, when Baker's doctor husband's work took them to London for a time, she photographed punks in and around Camden Lock and Camden Market.
 She also photographed in Japan, New York and the French Riviera.
 In 1987 she undertook a project on the Royal Manchester Children's Hospital supported by Viewpoint Gallery, Salford.
 In July and August 1987 she completed a commission to photograph at Manchester Airport for the Documentary Photography Archive (DPA).
 Baker's work at the airport was featured in a Granada Television programme on the work of the DPA and broadcast as part of its "Celebration" series on 23 October 1987.

+Legacy

+Shirley Baker: Life Through a Lens, a feature-length documentary, had its premiere on 18 May 2023, at the Centre for British Photography in London.
+It was then shown at Manchester Art Gallery on 23 May 2023.
+The film, written by John West and directed and edited by Jason Figgis, is narrated by the actor Samantha Beckinsale.